HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Materials ###

 ![Image](materials.JPG)
 (Above is a labelled diagram of the materials I actually used in creating the basic wiring and construction of the project.)

+These are the materials I actually used when creating my project.
+I used a variety of both household materials and electrical parts to create my project.
+I chose these specific materials as they were easily accessible and cheap.
+I adapted the material list from the tutorial to fit my circumstances such as access to materials and tools, and convenience in coding and constructing my project.
+I also chose not to solder the connections as this is just a prototype replication not a final product.

+### Code ###

+### Construction ###
+## Basic Construction ##
+# Prototype Function Test #
+## Final Fabrication ##
 *In this section, include text and images that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
 Use the markdown reference for help in formatting the material.*

 *This should have quite a lot of information!*